DeepakrajaR/DeepakrajaR/README.md

-# Hi there, I'm Deepa 👋
+# Hi there, I'm Deepak 👋

 **Data Scientist & AI Engineer** building intelligent systems that bridge the gap between research and production.